-Microsoft Flight Simulator has most Navy and Marine aircraft available for it.
-One of the few that were not already available commercially was the new MH-60S and MH-60R helicopters.
+Figure 10.
+Field-of-View: From Cockpit: Showing Cockpit Aircraft Microsoft Flight Simulator has most Navy and Marine aircraft available for it.
+Some of the few that were not already available commercially were the new MH-60S and MH-60R helicopters.
 Fortunately, these have been developed by Stottler Henke for one of our other projects [6] so it is available in VERTICAL.
 Figure 11 shows an example aircraft, the V-22 Osprey.

 Figure 11.
 V-22 Osprey

-3.4 VLA Modification Module
+VLA Modification Module

-A graphical user interface, written in Java Swing, allows individual customization of every modifiable light on the LHD ship (see Figure 12, and Figure 13).
+A graphical user interface allows individual customization of every modifiable light on the ship; Figure 12, and Figure 13 show the interface for the LHD.
 State (on/off), color, and intensity can be interactively modified with real-time feedback from the ship model.
 The large number of controllable lights is broken into subgroups by function, with each subgroup receiving its own tab on the main GUI panel to prevent the interface from becoming overwhelming.